 Worried about credit card debt, loan payments or bills?
 Citizens Advice can be one of the best places to turn for guidance.
 It can also be worth contacting your provider directly to explain your situation, as they may be able to work with you to create a reduced payment plan.
 If you are worried about keeping up with mortgage or loan repayments, check to see if you are covered by any existing insurance policies.

 Try to carefully budget any lump sum redundancy payment you may receive.
 It’s not something we like to think about, but there’s no guarantee as to how quickly you’ll be able to find a new position.
 Your location, industry, job market, and qualifications can all play a big factor; finding the right job can be as much about luck and timing as skill and experience.
 Thoughtfully managing your finances can be key to reducing feelings of stress and worry.

 A big part of the redundancy process can be understanding what’s happening and why.
 It can help to acknowledge that the decision isn’t personal – there’s a logical, commercially driven decision behind what is happening.
 Knowing what has lead to redundancies can help you to see that the decision wasn’t a personal one.

 Losing your job can be extremely stressful, but you aren’t alone.
-According to the Office for National Statistics, three in every 1,000 employees were made redundant between November and January 2018-2019.
+According to the Office for National Statistics, three in every 1,000 employees were made redundant between November and January 2018-2019, while according to Statista, in 2019 around 106,000 people across the UK were made redundant.
 You may not have control over losing your job, but you are able to control how you deal with that loss and move forward.

 4. Be open and honest